 #1.
 How to Clear iTunes Library and Start Over – on Windows

 1.1 Easiest and Best Way

-We’ve done much research on the issues faced by users of iTunes for Windows PC, and we found that many of them go through rigorous processes and yet never achieve their aim which is clearing iTunes library in order to start a fresh.
+We’ve done much research on the issues faced by users of iTunes for Windows PC, and we found that many of them go through rigorous processes and yet never achieve their aim which is clearing iTunes library in order to start over.
 However, we finally found this software: iMyFone TunesFix can clear iTunes library in just 1-click.
-Even you are poor with computer technology, you can use the software without any difficult.
+Even you are poor with computer technology, you can use the software without any difficulty.

 Here are the steps to clear iTunes library and start over via TunesFix: